Atelier Algæm manufacturing, technical sheet.

 2.1.1 Retighten the skin

-The only way to get a good sound back is to dry the skin of the drum with a heat source.
+If the drum has been wet, the way to find a good sound is very simple.
+This involves drying the skin of the drum for a few minutes using a heat source.
 To this end the sun is king.
-Then we better understand the essential presence of a fire that we often find at drum circle meetings or various festival concerts and outdoor rituals.
+Then we better understand the essential presence of a fire that we often find at meetings of drum circles or various festival concerts and outdoor rituals.

 Video: tightening, drying a shamanic drum at home .